hthrenxiao/CS394-9033-Spring-2015-Homework/README.md

 # CS394-9033-Spring-2015-Homework
 # Homework 1 : BlackJack
-# Instruction: All functions listed in
+# Instruction: All functions except "Split" listed in http://wizardofodds.com/games/blackjack/ have been performed.